Harry Giles III: Agua Caliente Clippers (2021–2022)

 On September 27, 2021, Giles signed with the Los Angeles Clippers.
 However, he was waived on October 16.
 On October 27, Giles signed with the Agua Caliente Clippers as an affiliate player.
 On January 23, 2022, he was waived by Agua Caliente after suffering a season-ending knee injury.

 Brooklyn Nets (2023–2024)

 On August 8, 2023, the Golden State Warriors held a free agent workout with Giles.
 On September 6, he signed with the Brooklyn Nets, but was waived on February 8, 2024.

 Los Angeles / South Bay Lakers (2024)

 On March 2, 2024, Giles signed a two-way contract with the Los Angeles Lakers.

 On September 28, 2024, Giles signed with the Charlotte Hornets, but was later waived on October 18.

 Shanxi Loongs (2024–2025)

 On November 13, 2024, Giles signed with the Shanxi Loongs of the Chinese Basketball Association.

-Jiangsu Dragons (2025–present)
+Jiangsu Dragons (2025–2026)

 On October 9, 2025, Giles signed with the Jiangsu Dragons of the Chinese Basketball Association.